Azure/AI-PredictiveMaintenance/docs/cortana-analytics-playbook-predictive-maintenance.md

 In classification problems, if there are more examples of one class than of the others, the data is said to be imbalanced.
 Ideally, we would like to have enough representatives of each class in the training data to be able to differentiate between different classes.
 If one class is less than 10% of the data, we can say that the data is imbalanced and we call the underrepresented dataset minority class.
 In many PdM problems, we can expect to find imbalanced datasets where one class is severely underrepresented compared to others for example by only constituting only 0.001% of the data points.
 Class imbalance is not unique to PdM - it is found in other domains including fraud detection, network intrusion where failures are usually rare occurrences in the lifetime of the assets which make up the minority class examples.

 With class imbalance in data, performance of most standard learning algorithms is compromised as they aim to minimize the overall error rate.
 For example, for a data set with 99% negative class examples (i.e. no failures) and 1% positive class examples (i.e. failures), we can get 99% accuracy by simply labeling all instances as negative.
 However, this misclassifies all positive examples so the algorithm is not a useful one although the accuracy metric is very high.
 Consequently, conventional evaluation metrics such as _overall accuracy on error rate_, are not sufficient in case of imbalanced learning.
 Other metrics, such as _precision_, _recall_, _F1 scores_ and _cost adjusted ROC curves_ are used for evaluations in case of imbalanced datasets.
-These are discussed in the [Evaluation Metrics](#Evaluation-Metrics).
+These are discussed in the [Model Evaluation Metrics](#Model-Evaluation).

 However, there are some methods that help remedy class imbalance problem.
 The two major ones are _sampling techniques_ and _cost sensitive learning_.